grafana/grafana/docs/sources/plugins/developing/plugin-review-guidelines.md

 ## Metadata

 The plugin metadata consists of a `plugin.json` file and the README.md file.
-These `plugin.json` file is used by Grafana to load the plugin and the README.md file is shown in the plugins section of Grafana and the plugins section of Grafana.com.
+The `plugin.json` file is used by Grafana to load the plugin, and the README.md file is shown in the plugins section of Grafana and the plugins section of https://grafana.com.

 ### README.md